TAMSAT/tamsat-data-subset/process-africa-masks/README.md

 The output format is an ASCII text file containing pairs of lines of the form:

 ```
-COUNTRY_ID:Country Label
+COUNTRY_ID:Country Label:minX,minY,maxX,maxY:xGridOffset,yGridOffset
 x1 y1,x2 y2,x3 y3,x4 y4,
 ```

-where `x1 y1` etc. are the coordinate _indices_ within the NetCDF data file which are within each country.
+where `x1 y1` etc. are the coordinate _indices_ within the country bounding box in the NetCDF data file, which are within each country.
+In other words, if a region matching the bounding box is extracted, the given indices _within the extracted region_ will be within the desired country.